Reykjavík

 Höfði

-The house Höfdi was built in 1909 as the residence of the French consul Brillouin.
-It was built in Norway, imported to Iceland and furnished according to French standards.
-This was where the summit between Ronald Reagan and Mikhail Gorbachev took place in 1986.
+The Höfdi house was built in 1909 as a residence for the French consul Brillouin.
+It was built in Norway, imported to Iceland and fitted out according to French wishes.
+Among other things, you can still see today the letters RF, which stands for République Française.

 Other Attractions